trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 - When an asynchronous I/O operation is completed, the operating system can `queue an APC associated with that I/O operation`.
 - The APC can contain some code or a function that is `executed in response to the completion of the I/O event`.
 This requires a thread to be in an `alertable state`, which is when a thread is idle and ready to receive Asynchronous Procedure Calls.
 This allows the OS to deliver the APC to the thread hence executing the code.
+- In our case, we will be creating an APC routine that points to our shellcode so that when the APC fires, our shellcode executes!

 ### QueueUserAPC()